Health

 Social support can be a shoulder to lean on, an empathetic ear, a ride when you need it, or someone who lets you know about a resource you could use.
 Some individuals and communities have less access to social support and connection than others because of barriers they encounter that others don’t.
 A barrier could be a lack of transportation or facing discrimination in some spaces.
 Increasing social support can help individuals live healthier lives with less stress, especially when they may have other resources limitations like a fixed income.

-The Larimer County Department of Health and Environment utilized an adapted version of the Colorado Health Assessment and Planning Process.
-Centering equity and community engagement through all steps of the process, the community identified 9 key themes.
-From those 9 themes, 2 priority areas emerged, mental health and social environment and community.
-With extensive input from organizational partners, key leaders, and community members, LCDHE further specified the priorities into two priority statements that align with the capacity assessment and the role of a local public health agency.
-These priority statements reflect the specific areas within mental health and social environment and community where the CHIP process will seek to enact focused progress.
+The Larimer County Department of Health and Environment (LCDHE) used a modified version of the Colorado Health Assessment and Planning Process to guide their work.
+They focused on equity and involving the community every step of the way.
+Together, the community identified 9 key themes, which were narrowed down to 2 main priorities: mental health and the social environment/community.
+With input from partners, leaders, and community members, LCDHE developed two specific priority statements.
+These statements highlight the areas within mental health and social environment/community where the plan will focus on making progress.

 • Community Health Assessment: Pulling together qualitative and quantitative data to tell a story of health and wellbeing in Larimer County.
 (Appendix B)

-Upon reflection and evaluation of the prior CHIP processes, LCDHE wanted to make sure that the priority statements were both action oriented and attainable.
-For this reason, the CHIP team developed three core strategies for implementation of the 2024-2029 CHIP.
-These strategies are based on a continuous cycle of community improvement that will consistently reevaluate community needs and partner capacity.
+After reviewing and evaluating previous Community Health Improvement Plan (CHIP) processes, LCDHE aimed to ensure the new priority statements were practical and achievable.
+To support this, the team developed three main strategies for the 2024-2029 CHIP.
+These strategies are part of an ongoing cycle of community improvement that regularly reassesses community needs and partner capacities.
 The three strategies are:

 graphic of stategies

-LCDHE has worked with community partners to create goals for 2024.
-Future goals will be determined based on community needs and organizational/partner capacity.
-The 2024 goals can be found below as well as potential goals for 2025-2029.
-LCDHE will be working with partners to create metrics for each goal.
-Updates on these can be found on this website.
+LCDHE has collaborated with community partners to set goals for 2024.
+Future goals will be shaped by community needs and the capacity of organizations and partners.
+Below are the 2024 goals, along with potential goals for 2025-2029.
+LCDHE will work with partners to develop ways to measure progress for each goal.
+Updates will be available on this website.

 Create resources for data access, evaluation expertise, and deduplication of assessments and surveys